 - I. Code of Obligations: Structure

 - II.
 Contract and Tort Law: Principles

 - a) Conclusion of a contract

 - b) Interpretation of a contract

 - c) Defects in the conclusion of a contract

 - d) Defects in consent

 - e) Unfair advantage

 - f) Claims according to the general provisions of the CO → Exercise I

-- g) Quasi-contractual claims

-- h) Time limits
+- g) Time limits

-- i) Types of contractual relationship → Exercise II
+- h) Types of contractual relationship → Exercise II

-- j) Innominate contracts
+- i) Innominate contracts